 For many years, I've hoped to acquire a true D.brandisii.
 In 2014, I happened upon a stunning focal specimen in Guangzhou, China's South China Botanic Garden.
 Our lunch that day was bamboo shoots from the same specimen.

 It took some work (begging and trading) with a garden worker who quietly dug off a small section for me.
-This was send via DHL to the USDA in Beltsville, MD for quarantine.
-It survived and, in March/2015, it was released to us and is now growing in our test-field.
+This was sent via DHL to the USDA in Beltsville, MD for quarantine.
+It survived and, in March/2015, it was released to us and is now growing in our test-fields.